kammitama5/kammitama5.github.io/_posts/2017-10-16-Monday-October-16th.md

 - I highly enjoyed this tutorial/ overview.

+## PureScript Online Meeting

+- In the middle of my conference, from around 1 to 3:30pm, I took part in the Online PureScript meeting.
+- It was wonderful!

+- We covered a bit of what subsumption was, contravariance and compilers.
+- Also learned a bit about existentian quantifiers

 ## I went sailing

 - Took a direct trip back to LA, slept for an hour and then